kenedii/CryptoWalletInfo/README.md

 All in one Python library to retrieve real time Cryptocurrency wallet balance information along with USD conversions.
 Supported chains: BTC, LTC, DOGE, ETH

+This uses Blockcyper API and Ethplorer API.
+No API token is needed.

 Dependencies: pip install requests

 Functions: